bigcompany/know-your-http/README.md

 ## Licensing:

 These posters are licensed [Creative Commons BY-NC-SA](http://creativecommons.org/licenses/by-nc-sa/3.0/) .
-The big.vc logo itself is copyright Big Company, all rights reserved, so please do not use it in derivative works.
+The big.vc logo itself is copyright The Big Internet Company, all rights reserved, so please do not use it in derivative works.